 Now, what do I know compared to Ray Dalio?
 Less than nothing.
 But it seems to me this kind of advice is only useful for those who have enormous sums of money to invest.
 If you’re investing a few thousand dollars a year, I don’t see how this can make you enough money to retire on.

-There is another whole section on the marvel of annuities which Tony seems particularly entranced by and he goes into great detail about the different types.
-The reason he seems to like them so much is because he believes that when you know you will have income from annuities, you can plan for fewer years of retirement, a plan for 15 years instead of 20 or 30.
+There is another whole section on the marvel of annuities which Tony seems particularly entranced by, and he goes into great detail about the different types.
+The reason he seems to like them so much is that he believes that when you know, you will have income from annuities, you can plan for fewer years of retirement, a plan for 15 years instead of 20 or 30.